 What rewards are included?

-Will this help promote positive classroom management?
+Will this help promote positive classroom behavior?

-you can check out more here.
+If you would like to read more blog posts about behavior management, you can check out more here.